 Try a Pleated Silver Dance Skirt at Day

-I had bought this silver skirt for going out dancing.
+I had bought this silver skirt to wear for going out dancing on the weekend.
 So far, I have worn it for dancing only once.
 It was cheap as shiny and pleated is a trend right now.
 However, I like the skirt so much that I wear it beyond going out for dancing.
 This skirt is also perfect for a great street style look and way more as the following photos demonstrate.
 And yes,

 You can wear street style over 50!
 Click To Tweet